samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v0.8
+- Changed the download link of the Vanilla jar with the official Mojang link
 #### v0.7
 - Startup file renamed
 - Added small text on using the startup file